 Class I refers to exposure to gases, vapors and liquids, Group C to ether, Group D to hydrocarbons, fuels and solvents, and Division 2 to not normally present in an explosive concentration (but may accidentally exist)

 In order to satisfy the requirements, all electric controls are enclosed in NEMA 7/9 rated, heavy cast aluminum, classified explosion proof enclosures.
 This ensures that the electronics are fully protected and spark resistant, safe for environments where gas can be, but is not normally present.

-Once completed, Jacobs and Shell will erect the lift equipment at a facility in Louisiana and then transport the major modular lift pieces to the offshore platform via helicopter for final assembly.
+Jacobs and Shell erected the lift equipment at a facility in Louisiana and then transported the major modular lift pieces to the offshore platform via helicopter for final assembly.